“The only thing we have to fear is fear itself.” – Franklin D. Roosevelt

 Photo cred: pexels.com

 It will.
 And after your first month or two, you may even feel forgotten or like any trace of you has faded.
 You’re not forgotten.
 But it is disheartening, in a way, because you leave home to embark on this crazy adventure and everyone that you leave behind falls back into their normal rhythm of daily life.
 In Korea, you really don’t have any obligations outside of work.
-So you’re left with boundless free time and all you want to do, especially in the beginning, is share your experiences with loved ones.
+So you’re left with endless free time and all you want to do, especially in the beginning, is share your experiences with loved ones.
 But it’s difficult because there’s not only the time difference you’re working against, there’s also the fact that people at home do have obligations and they’re, believe it or not, quite busy with their own lives.
 And it’s fairly easy to lose sight of that here.

 If there’s one thing I can humorously say, it would be the fact that you’re going to become a pro at calculating the time difference.
 No offense to people back home, but don’t expect anyone to do it for you.
 When planning times to chat, most people, except for maybe your parents, will only ever list out times and dates according to their local time.
 So if you ever want to actually nail down a time to talk with someone, know that you’ll likely be doing the heavy lifting.

-Final note: Once you settle in and fall into your own daily rhythm abroad, I think you’ll see that your life is happening right here, right now.
+Once you settle in and fall into your own daily rhythm abroad, I think you’ll see that your life is happening right here, right now.
 And if you blink twice, you could miss it all.
 So don’t worry about what’s going on back home and enjoy what’s in front of you right here, right now.

-Wrapping it up: At the end of the day, all of this reassurance and advice I’ve provided on how to overcome these fears isn’t going to mean much if you aren’t willing to alter your perspective.
+At the end of the day, all of this reassurance and advice I’ve provided on how to overcome these fears isn’t going to mean much if you aren’t willing to alter your perspective.
 Nobody else can do it for you.
 Ultimately it’s your choice on how you tackle your fears; it’s you and you alone.
 Living abroad is arguably the best possible thing you could ever do for yourself.
 I wish you the very best of luck and hope you’re able to overcome any fears and go, go, go!

 This article was created for EPIK e-Press.